 I finally finished my errands in Budapest and am now typing this post from a pretty little apartment in the centre of Prague.

-My first trip to Prague was way back in 1999, a time when Australians still needed a visa to visit the Czech Republic!
+My first trip to Prague was way back in 1999, a time when Australians still needed a visa to visit the Czechia!
 This was back when I was a student in Paris and a few of my Japanese friends asked me to join them on their travels.
 My most vivid memories from that trip are of trying mulled wine for the first time and going to an avant-garde play that was so bad only a handful of us remained at the end (I desperately wanted to leave but was too polite).

 As an aside, us Aussies needed tourist visas for Hungary and Portugal at that time too. *shrugs*